saicharan0112/install-oseda/docs/source/index.rst

 ..
-Linux Tutorial documentation master file, created by sphinx-quickstart on Sun Jun  5 18:29:33 2022.
+OSEDA installation documentation master file, created by sphinx-quickstart on Sun Jun  5 18:29:33 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.